rashmikampurath/Git-Demo/git_demo1.md

 This is a new line added at the end!

-This change is done remotely by my colleage!
+This change is done remotely by my colleague!

+I have corrected the spelling on my local computer